2A3 Power Amplifier

 One of the finest sounding statement quality stereo 2A3 tube amplifiers money can buy . . . available only on a custom build to order basis (but only to a super qualified audiophile!).
 I don’t make enough money to build this amp so I’m very careful choosing who I will accept an order from.

 Please realize, that building this amp takes up about 3 months of my attention and several hundred hours of actual build time.
-I could get paid more by working at minimum wage.
+I could get paid a lot more by working at minimum wage.
 The result I get, however, is so worthwhile that I will continue to offer my expertise on a very selective basis.

 This 2A3 amp isn’t for everyone, however, and does not allow for playing all genre’s of music.
 It is specialized in what it does but what it does do is performed at the highest audio level possible.
 If you want the finest sound quality for small scale music genre’s, this is your “beast”.
 If you would like to enjoy all music and achieve an extremely stunning audio quality please consider other options that I’ll also recommend.

 (17″ wide x 9.5″ deep x 2.25″ high w/o feet)